georgemsavva/medcodeapp/README.md

 # medcodeapp

-A simple R package that wraps a Shiny app for comparing medical code lists.
+A simple R package that wraps a Shiny app for comparing medical code lists to the CPRD medical code browser.

+See the help page `?run_medcodeapp` for more details.

 ## Install